 - I use non-stick spray even though my tart pan has a removable bottom because I really don't want my tart to stick to the pan.
 It's way too pretty to have it stick!

 - Make sure the butter for the crust is cold!
-This is what makes the crust flaky delicious and also why the chilling step before baking is pretty important as well.
+This is what makes the crust flaky delicious and why the chilling step before baking is also essential.

 - If you don't want quite as much lavender flavor, you could always omit it from the crust or the filling.

 - Keep this tart in the fridge until serving and after.
-It will last 2-3 days in a sealed container in the fridge.
+It will last 2-3 days in a sealed container in the refrigerator.

 Lemon Lavender Tart